Science of yoga: Breathing

 Breathing and posture affect each other, especially through their effects on the diaphragm.
 Breathing also affects the autonomic nervous system; quiet breathing slows the heart and reduces blood pressure.
 Together, these produce a feeling of calmness and relaxation.
 One way to do this is used in one form of yoga breathing (pranayama): the exhalation is counted to be twice as long as the inhalation, say inhale to a count of 3 and exhale to a count of 6.

-Breathing can equally be used to energise the body.
-The pranayama method of bhastrika (bellows breath) and the satkarma purification of kapalabhati (skull polishing) both energise the body with vigorous abdominal breathing, using the diaphragm to make the abdomen move in and out.

 Broad notes the "myth" that yoga, and especially pranayama, increases the supply of oxygen to the body.
 He writes that instead, fast vigorous breathing as with bhastrika may indeed feel exhilarating, as B. K. S. Iyengar reported, but it lowers the level of carbon dioxide in the blood.
 This causes blood vessels in the brain to constrict, reducing the brain's uptake of oxygen, resulting in symptoms such as dizziness and fainting.
 On the other hand, slow pranayama can raise carbon dioxide levels, and increase the uptake of oxygen by the brain.